 "Lady Evil" is an example of a song that gave Ronnie James Dio and Black Sabbath a reputation for misogyny.
 "Digital Bitch," from the Ian Gillan years, is another one.
-Think what you will of Dio's attitude towards women, but know this: he has married twice, and the second wife is Wendy Galaxiola, who also serves as his manager, and whom he married in the early 1980s and remains married to.
+Think what you will of Dio's attitude towards women, but know this: he married twice, and his second wife was Wendy Galaxiola, who also served as his manager.

 Now for the other